-- For communication / connection (power) wires between the Single Zone outdoor unit and the indoor unit, use a minimum 14 gauge, four (4) conductor, stranded, shielded or unshielded wire.
-If shielded, the wire must be grounded to the chassis at the outdoor unit only. - · Insulation material as required by local code. - Firmly attach the cable; provide slack but secure in a way to prevent external forces from being imparted on the terminal block. - · Wiring must be completed without splices.
+• For communication / connection (power) wires between the Single Zone outdoor unit and the indoor unit for lengths up to 130 feet, use a minimum 14 gauge, four (4) conductor, stranded, shielded or unshielded wire.
+If shielded, the wire must be grounded to the chassis at the outdoor unit only.